Steve Trotter

-Steven Trotter (November 13, 1960 – October 14, 2022) was an American daredevil who was the youngest person to have gone over Niagara Falls in a barrel.
-He was one of only a few people to have performed the stunt twice.
+Steven Trotter (November 13, 1960 – October 14, 2022) was an American daredevil who at age 24 became the youngest person to have gone over Niagara Falls in a barrel.
+He was one of a few people to perform the stunt twice.
 He also performed other illegal stunts.
-He died in 2022.
+He died unexpectedly in 2022.

-1985 - Successful journey over Niagara Falls
+1985 – Successful journey over Niagara Falls

-Trotter always sought to make a floating death-defying journey over Niagara Falls.
-He planned for several months and decided upon the month of August to perform his stunt.
-Upon arriving in Niagara, he pinpointed the next day, August 16, 1985, as the day for the roll.
-In the morning, upon readying himself to get in the water with the barrel, he was stopped when police showed up, foiling his first attempt.
-He was escorted by Canadian authorities with his barrel back to the US border and released.

-On August 18, 1985, Trotter began his attempt from a location just upstream from the Horseshoe Falls.
-He survived the plunge uninjured.
-He became the youngest person to ever survive the stunt (age 24) and the first American in 25 years to go over the falls in a barrel.
-He used two pickle barrels placed end-to-end.
+Despite having been stopped by Niagara Parks police two days earlier, on August 18, 1985, at 8:30 AM, Trotter's 11-man crew launched his barrel into the Niagara River rapids, a quarter-mile from the brink of the Canadian Horseshoe Falls.
+Trotter went over the Falls and survived with minor scrapes.
+Trotter said the stunt was "like the best roller-coaster ride you had as a 10-year-old."
+He was fined $500 by the Niagara Parks Police for "illegally stunting in a park."

+Trotter had planned the stunt for years, and innovated a construction design using two pickle barrels placed end-to-end.
 The exterior was reinforced with layers of fiberglass, balsa wood for flotation, and covered with truck tire inner tubes for shock absorption.
 Trotter was strapped into an automotive racing harness and equipped with flashlights, a life jacket, a two-way radio, and oxygen tanks.
 The ends of the barrel were sealed with submarine-style twist caps.

-At 8:30 AM, Trotter's 11-man crew launched his barrel into the Niagara River rapids, a quarter-mile from the brink of the Canadian Horseshoe Falls.
-Trotter went over the Falls and survived with minor scrapes.
-Trotter said the stunt was "like the best roller-coaster ride you had as a 10-year-old."
-He was fined $500 by the Niagara Parks Police for "illegally stunting in a park."

 Trotter appeared on Good Morning America and The Tonight Show Starring Johnny Carson.
 Trotter's photo was published in Time magazine, he made the front page of USA Today, and numerous other publications worldwide.
 He was selected by Mademoiselle as "One of the 10 Sexiest Men in the World."

-1995 - Second successful journey over Niagara Falls
+1995 – Second successful journey over Niagara Falls

 He performed the stunt again on June 18, 1995, becoming the second person to survive the stunt twice.
 He was accompanied by Lori Martin.
 The barrel, which had a 90-minute air supply for its two occupants, was made from two heater tanks welded together.

 Trotter received a compression fracture in his back as a result of the stunt.
 He also received a jail sentence of two weeks and was fined $14,700 by the Niagara Parks Commission.